Dual Enrollment in Biology

 If I enroll as dual student will I receive the same grade in AP biology and Biology 1450, 1750?

 Yes.
 The grade you receive as a high school AP biology student is the same grade recorded for Biology 1450, 1750.
 This becomes a permanent transcript record at the college level because you are officially a UNO college student when you enroll in the biology courses.
 This also means you can transfer the college credit hours to other universities, although they might take the credit hours as a natural science and not see them as Biology I, II in their programs.
 Please call your universities of choice to see how they view the courses.
 If you take the courses through UNO and enroll as a college student here, these courses stand as Biology I (1450) and Biology II (1750).

 What are the benefits of becoming a UNO student with the Dual Enrollment program?

 As a UNO student you will have access to the Criss Library for research resources, free tutoring in any available subject through the Math-Science Learning Center, and resources within the Biology Department.
 These may include opportunities to get involved in scientific research, volunteer for prairie burns, or shadow a scientist for career direction.

 What if I don't want to major in biology?
 How does dual credit benefit me?

 Regardless of the degree you choose to pursue, the credits you earn in Dual Enrollment Biology stand on your official UNO transcript.
-Many majors require at least one natural science with a lab, and BIOL 1450/1750 meet those requirements.
+Many majors require at least one natural science with a lab plus electives, and BIOL 1450/1750 meet those requirements.
 The number of credits you earn will also contribute to your total credit hours completed, a minimum of which must be met to graduate.
 So, completing Dual Enrollment courses prior to graduating high school can benefit you whether or not you choose to pursue a career in biology.